All posts

 Reactive fixes address symptoms, not structure

-A common response to a compliance event: fix the specific thing that caused the problem.
+The obvious response: fix the specific thing that caused the problem.
 Provide the missing document.
 Update the tax filing.
-Submit the requested information.
+Submit what they asked for.

-These responses address the immediate trigger.
-They do not address the structural conditions that produced the trigger.
-If the notice involved a [missed Form 5472 filing](/blog/what-happens-if-you-miss-form-5472-non-resident-llc), submitting the form resolves one requirement — but the question of what other documentation gaps exist remains unanswered.
+That handles the trigger.
+It does nothing about the conditions that produced it.
+If the notice was about a missed Form 5472 filing, submitting the form checks one box.
+But what other documentation gaps exist?
+You still don't know.

-Founders who have been through a compliance event often develop a reactive posture: wait for the next question, then respond.
-Each response closes one gap but leaves the broader structure unmapped.
-The documentation gap analysis maps what this looks like from the authority's perspective — they see the gaps between records, not the records themselves.
-The founder lives in a state of perpetual uncertainty about which gap might surface next.
+I see this pattern constantly: founders who've been through a compliance event develop a reactive posture.
+Wait for the next question, then respond.
+Each response closes one gap and leaves everything else unmapped.
+Authorities see the gaps between records, not the records themselves.

 📊